Least Stormy Cities in United States

 Las Vegas is the major American city that least often gets drenched by a heavy rainstorm.
 The city averages just one day in five years when an inch or more of rain lands.

-These dozen cities have less than five days a year with major rainstorms.
+These nine cities have less than five days a year with major rainstorms.

 |Las Vegas, Nevada||0.2|